 For more information, don't hesitate to contact the residence you may be interested in directly.

 All of the visuals are online on each residence's page.

 The fully-equipped apartments include a kitchen area including sink, hob, fridge and microwave.
 Additionally, the furnished units have adequate furniture and kitchen utensils to allow tenants to live normally with his personal effects.

 Visiting a Residence

-You can take advantage of our "Open Houses" to learn about Estudines residences.
-Find the dates of the Open Houses on each residence's page: http://www.estudines.com/uk/open-houses.html
+You can take advantage of our "Special Day" to learn about Estudines residences.
+Find the dates on each residence's page: http://www.estudines.com/uk/open-houses.html

 If you are not available on any of the posted dates, don't hesitate to contact the residence of your choice to arrange a visit.